-Apart from individuals, governments are also acknowledging the amazing benefits of cycling.
+Cycling is now a gigantic driving force in job creation.
+Governments are also acknowledging the benefits of cycling.
 This is why investments in infrastructure, technology, and other industries are only increasing.
 Let’s see how cycling is going to be shaping economies worldwide.

 We already talked about this in the beginning but let us go a bit further now.
 Cycling is growing in popularity and that has created a stellar demand for proper infrastructure, we are talking about sidewalks and bike lanes.
 As of right now, Governments all over the world are busy investing in the construction of cycling lanes, bike-sharing systems, and bike-friendly urban planning.
 Our cities are going to be forefront when it comes to supporting cyclists, after all, we want a better and safer future.

-These initiatives are indeed amazing and will require a lot of skilled expertise.
+These initiatives will require a lot of skilled expertise.
 Governments will be needing architects, urban planners, engineers, and construction workers more than ever.
 All of this will create impressive job offers in both the planning and implementation stages.

 This one is obvious, since people are using bikes more, bicycle manufacturing and retail will increase.
 The upswing in the bicycle manufacturing industry is only going to increase in the coming future.
 We have seen a significant rise in the production of traditional and electric bikes, all of these bikes are fitted with impressive innovations and technologies.